sriram-ptr/indian-equity-portfolio-summarizer/README.md

     * one line realized summary with the short term realized gain/loss, long term realized gain/loss and total realized gain/loss
     * details on each sell transaction where a gain or loss was realized, matched against its buy transaction
     * one line holding summary with the short term unrealized gain/loss, long term unrealized gain/loss and total unrealized gain/loss
-    * details on each buy transaction where there is no corresponding sell transaction
+    * details on each buy transaction where there is no corresponding sell transaction (shares being held)
   * For whole portfolio:
     * Realized Summary - one line per stock giving the short term and long term gain/loss realized from the stock
     * Holding Summary - one line per stock which are being held with the short and long term unrealized gain/loss from the stock
 * Only transactions on Indian Stock exchanges NSE and BSE are supported.
 * It also classifies the gain/loss as Short Term or Long Term capital gains according to Indian income tax laws.
 At the time of this writing, any gain/loss realized by selling a stock after one year since buying will be Long term capital gain and the same realized within one year would be Short term capital gain.
+* Indian Budget 2018 made long term capital gains taxable at 10% without indexation for shares sold on or after Apr 01, 2018.
+For the shares sold on or after Apr 01, 2018, the buy price is grandfathered based on the stock price on Jan 31, 2018 provided it is a long term transaction and the shares were bought before Jan 31, 2018.

 ## Requirements to run this code ##
 * Transactions in a CSV file in the format explained below (you can refer `sample_portfolio.csv` in the repository)
 * Python 2.7 or any version higher than that
-* _googlefinance_ library for python.
-If you have _pip_, it is as simple as running the command `pip install googlefinance`
+* _googlefinance_ library, google finance APIs were used earlier.
+They are not supported anymore.
+* One version was released using alphavantage APIs but these APIs do not return the data reliably requiring retries.
+* The latest version scrapes the bseindia and nseindia websites directly to get the real time market price of stocks.
-* Other libraries like `csv, json, requests, decimal, collections, texttable` are also being used.
+* Other libraries like `csv, json, requests, decimal, collections, texttable` are used.

 ## Transactions File ##
 * The first line of the file needs to contain the header given in the next line.
 It contains various fields that define a transaction.